vinibcampelo/e-comerce/README.md

 Type one of the below commands to remove demo application from this project:
 * npm run remove-demo-unix to remove demo application on UNIX based systems,
-* npm run remove-demo-windows to remove demo application on Windows systems.# e-comerce
+* npm run remove-demo-windows to remove demo application on Windows systems.